-Judge orders North Carolina to revise absentee ballot rules
+Judge: North Carolina must strengthen absentee witness rule

 RALEIGH, N.C.
-(AP) — A federal judge on Wednesday ordered North Carolina elections officials to update absentee voting rules to ensure that voters prove they have had someone witness their ballot.
+(AP) — A federal judge ordered North Carolina on Wednesday to ensure that absentee ballots have a witness signature in a mixed ruling that allows voters to fix other more minor problems without casting a new ballot from scratch.

-Judge William Osteen issued a preliminary injunction ordering state officials to rewrite a directive issued in late September that allowed voters to fix a lack of a witness signature by returning an affidavit.
-However, he said he wouldn’t block that kind of fix for small errors such as an incomplete witness address.
+Judge William Osteen issued an injunction requiring state officials to revise a directive issued Sept.
+22 that allowed voters to fix a lack of a witness signature by returning an affidavit and not casting a new ballot from scratch.
+However, he said he wouldn’t block that kind of fix for small errors such as an incomplete witness address or a signature in the wrong place.

+Osteen, who was presiding over three elections-related lawsuits, struck a middle ground between voting rights advocates concerned about due process for voters with ballot problems and Republican leaders who wanted even stricter rules for the mail-in ballots.

+Still, Osteen complained Wednesday that the State Board of Elections had created rules that conflicted with a ruling he issued in August upholding the overall witness requirement but requiring that voters be given due process to fix minor ballot errors.

 Ballots with incomplete witness info and other deficiencies have been in limbo since at least Oct.
 3, under instructions from the state board to set them aside and take no further action pending court rulings.